OneDeadKey/arsenik/README.md

 <details>
 <summary>Qwerty/Colemak</summary>

-Qwerty/Colemak works out-of-the-box with the Lafayette <kbd>Symbols</kbd> layer because there isn’t other characters in <kbd>AltGr</kbd>.
+Qwerty and Colemak work out-of-the-box with the Lafayette <kbd>Symbols</kbd> layer because there are no other characters typed with <kbd>AltGr</kbd>.
 </details>

 <details>
 <summary>Azerty</summary>

 By using the Lafayette <kbd>Symbols</kbd> layer, you won’t have access to the
-<kbd>€</kbd> sign in <kbd>AltGr</kbd>.
+<kbd>€</kbd> sign with <kbd>AltGr</kbd>.
 You might want to remap it elsewhere, or
-not using the Lafayette <kbd>Symbols</kbd> layer.
+avoid using the Lafayette <kbd>Symbols</kbd> layer.
 </details>

 <details>
 <summary>Bépo</summary>

-By using the Lafayette <kbd>Symbols</kbd> layer, you won’t have access to the characters in <kbd>AltGr</kbd>.
-You might want to remap some of them elsewhere, or not using the Lafayette <kbd>Symbols</kbd> layer.
+By using the Lafayette <kbd>Symbols</kbd> layer, you won’t have access to the characters typed with <kbd>AltGr</kbd>.
+You might want to remap some of them elsewhere, or avoid using the Lafayette <kbd>Symbols</kbd> layer.
 </details>

 <details>
 <summary>Optimot</summary>

-Do not enable angle mod for Optimot as it is already in angle mod with its driver.
+Do not enable angle mod for Optimot as its driver already implements angle mod.

-By using the Lafayette <kbd>Symbols</kbd> layer, you won’t have access to the characters in <kbd>AltGr</kbd>.
-You might want to remap some of them elsewhere, or not using the Lafayette <kbd>Symbols</kbd> layer.
+By using the Lafayette <kbd>Symbols</kbd> layer, you won’t have access to the characters typed with <kbd>AltGr</kbd>.
+You might want to remap some of them elsewhere, or avoid using the Lafayette <kbd>Symbols</kbd> layer.
 </details>

 ### Bonus: Spice It Up

-From there, you can edit the configuration to match your liking, even contribute to Arsenik!
+From there, you can edit the configuration to your liking, and even contribute to Arsenik!

 The 300 ms delay before a key becomes a modifier has been chosen to be easy for beginners.
 Once used to mod-taps, you may want to reduce it so keyboard shortcuts can be done more quickly.

 In the <kbd>NumRow</kbd> layer, you can edit the <kbd>dk1</kbd> to
-<kbd>dk5</kbd> shortcuts to put whatever seams useful to you, a lot of available
+<kbd>dk5</kbd> shortcuts to put whatever seems useful to you: the numerous available
-keys are defined in [Kanata source code][Kanata keys].
+keys are defined in the [Kanata source code][Kanata keys].

-In the <kbd>Navigation</kbd> layer, you can put a command on top of the
+In the <kbd>Navigation</kbd> layer, you can put a command on top of the (Qwerty)
-<kbd>P</kbd> key (in Qwerty), e.g. for an application launcher.
+<kbd>P</kbd> key, e.g. for an application launcher.

-Note that Kanata can also use the laptop’s trackpoint buttons (e.g. ThinkPad) as two additional thumb keys. :-)
+Note that Kanata can also use the laptop’s trackpoint buttons (e.g. on a ThinkPad) as two additional thumb keys. :-)

 Installation
 --------------------------------------------------------------------------------